 - Regulatory Differences: Export markets may have varying building codes, requiring compliance adjustments.

-- Competition: Global manufacturers in Europe and Asia compete with UAE suppliers, necessitating high-quality offerings.
+- Competition: Global manufacturers in Europe and Asia compete with DUBAI suppliers, necessitating high-quality offerings.

 Solutions